 How does it work?

-When current is applied from the NE555 to the TIP122 transistor base, it is opened to saturation, and the circuit C — E (collector — emitter) is opening, the LEDs are light, everything is quite simple.
+When current is applied from the NE555 to the TIP122 transistor base, it is opened to saturation, and the circuit C — E (collector—emitter) is opened, the LEDs are lit, everything is quite simple.

-On completion of a wiring stage of LEDs array, the circuitry of our device is finished.
+On completion of the wiring stage of the LED array, the circuitry of our device is finished.
 You only need to perform a simulation, which will result in minor corrections to the schematics.

 Checking the connections